 Monitoring Your Credit

-Even if you’re not applying for credit, it is still important to regularly stay on top of what is going on in your credit report.
+Even if you’re not applying for a loan anytime soon, it is still important to regularly stay on top of what is going on in your credit report.

-Checking your credit yourself can be done in many different ways for free and with no risk to you.
+Checking your score yourself can be done in many different ways for free and with no risk to you.
 The most popular and free way to monitor credit is probably Credit Karma.
-Users receive weekly updates about their credit score and report.
+Users receive weekly updates about their score via a report.

 Experian, Equifax, and TransUnion all offer free or premium credit monitoring systems that allow you to see your score and report.
 Users receives score updates on a monthly basis.
 In addition to monitoring, users can also “freeze” or lock your credit report to ensure that no one is opening accounts via a stolen social security number.